chrisgrieser/shimmering-obsidian/documentation/Installation.md

 ```

 ### QLMarkdown or Peek?
 [QLmarkdown](https://github.com/sbarex/QLMarkdown) and [Peek](https://apps.apple.com/app/peek-quick-look-extension/id1554235898) both enable previewing of Markdown documents.
-Peek works with a wide range of other files than Markdown, but costs around 5€.
-QLMarkdown is free, but only works for Markdown and requires a small setup:
+Peek works with a wide range of other file types than Markdown, but costs around 5€.
+QLMarkdown is free, but only works for Markdown and requires some minor small setup:
-- QLMarkdown must be started at least once to be able to run.
-(You may need to right-click the app and select `open`, to be able be able to allow macOS to trust the app.)
+- The app `QLmarkdown.app` must be started at least once.
+You may need to right-click the app and select `open`, to be able be able to allow macOS to trust the app.
-- To enable proper display of YAML headers, you need to enable the respective setting in the Advanced Options of QLMarkdown.
+- To enable proper display of YAML headers, you need to enable the respective setting in the Advanced Options of QLMarkdown:

 <img width="654" alt="Screenshot 2021-12-05 01 49 11" src="https://user-images.githubusercontent.com/73286100/144729141-72d8cd41-8e45-43e0-a11a-ce98ba97c2ac.png">